geohotstan/tinycorp-meetings/last-week-in-tinycorp/2026-01-05/meeting-transcript.md

 Oh, two.
 Wait.
 Two per SIMD.

 ##### **Geohot** [[00:11:12](https://www.youtube.com/watch?v=GNdNtguh1zo&t=672)]
-How do you only have...
+How do you only have..
 Oh, two per SIMD.
 So you mean eight.
 Yeah.
 I don't know.
 How many VGPRs does RDNA4 have?
 So you're using the full 256.

 ##### **Qazalin** [[00:11:29](https://www.youtube.com/watch?v=GNdNtguh1zo&t=689)]
 Yeah.
 I don't think I need to, but that's a separate thing I have to fix.